 Cultural influences can be significant and must be identified to the greatest extent possible.
 It is a misconception to assume that people issues are easily overcome – therefore, once cultural findings have been uncovered the integration team should be informed so they can commence their approach (or flag any cultural “red flags”).
-For more on how to approach culture in M&A, see here.
+Watch our recent webinar on how to approach culture in M&A to learn more.

 3. Timeline Expectations